Lovedewangan/LiveSphere-MR/README.md

-# Minor-Project-2-MR

-## Overview
-Environmental degradation and climate change have led to a weakened connection between biodiversity and human well-being.
-Many environmental monitoring systems present data in formats that are difficult for non-experts to interpret.
-Additionally, urbanization has contributed to a growing disconnect between people and their natural surroundings.
-To bridge this gap, we propose a Mixed Reality (MR) application that provides an interactive and immersive experience for users, making environmental data more accessible, engaging, and educational.
-This MR system will enhance environmental awareness while promoting adaptive wellness through interaction with real-time ecological information.

-## Problem Statement
-Environmental monitoring systems often present data in complex formats, making it challenging for the general public to understand and engage with.
-Urbanization has further distanced people from nature, reducing their awareness of biodiversity and climate change issues.
-Our Mixed Reality Application addresses these challenges by offering an engaging, interactive MR interface that intuitively presents real-time environmental data, fostering awareness and promoting adaptive wellness.

-## Objectives
-- Develop a real-time collaborative whiteboard platform for multiple users.
-- Enable different drawing pens and shape creation.
-- Include real-time drawing with custom color and stroke adjustments.
-- Support action history, version control, and role-based access control (RBAC).
-- Provide session and state management with export options for saving whiteboard content.

-## Technologies Used
-- **Tools**: Unity Engine, Figma, Blender
-- **SDKs**: Mixed Reality Toolkit (MRTK), Meta All-in-One SDK, XR Interaction Toolkit
-- **Programming Language**: C# (C-Sharp)
-- **Hardware**: Meta Quest 3 / Meta Quest Pro

-## Scope of the project
-Through an interactive interface, our MR application integrates real-time environmental data, such as wildlife tracking, biodiversity metrics, and weather conditions.
-This platform aims to:

-1. **Enhance Awareness**
-- Provide real-time data on biodiversity, wildlife, and air quality.
-- Allow users to explore and interact with environmental data dynamically.

-2. **Support Education & Conservation**
-- Serve as an engaging tool for teaching environmental topics.
-- Raise awareness and support sustainability efforts.

-## Future Work
-- **Integration with Citizen Science**: Enable users to contribute by collecting and reporting environmental data through the MR system.
-- **Predictive Environmental Modeling**: Use machine learning to forecast environmental changes and provide early warnings for biodiversity loss or climate change impacts.
-- **Social Features**: Implement community engagement features, such as shared environmental challenges and collaborative conservation projects.
-- **Extended Reality (XR) Support**: Expand to include Virtual Reality (VR) and Augmented Reality (AR) for wider accessibility.
-- **Expanded Sensor Network**: Incorporate additional environmental sensors to enhance geographical coverage and data precision.
+# 🌍 Minor-Project-2-MR: **LiveSphere - Mixed Reality Environmental Explorer**

+## 🚀 Overview
+**LiveSphere** is an immersive Mixed Reality (MR) application designed to bridge the gap between people and nature by transforming complex environmental data into an intuitive, engaging, and interactive experience.
+Using gesture-based interactions, real-time data integration, and region-specific simulations, this application enhances environmental awareness, promotes adaptive wellness, and supports sustainability education.

+## ❓ Problem Statement
+Environmental monitoring systems often present data in highly technical or fragmented formats, limiting public understanding and engagement.
+Rapid urbanization has also reduced people’s interaction with natural ecosystems.
+Our MR solution simplifies and gamifies this data through a hands-free, gesture-controlled platform, allowing users to explore biodiversity, climate patterns, and monuments in an immersive and accessible way.

+## 🎯 Key Objectives
+- Visualize real-time environmental data (biodiversity, weather, monuments) through an interactive MR interface.
+- Enable continent and country selection via gestures, with GDP-based ranking for insights.
+- Provide region-specific experiences including:
+  - Simulated snowfall, sandstorms, and climate effects.
+  - Visual exploration of endangered species and biodiversity hotspots.
+  - 3D interactive monuments with scale control.
+- Allow deep-dive into **India’s map**, with state-wise interaction and simulations.
+- Implement custom gestures for UI split, object manipulation, and navigation.

+## 🛠 Technologies Used
+- **Engine:** Unity
+- **Design & Modeling:** Figma, Blender
+- **SDKs:** Mixed Reality Toolkit (MRTK), Meta XR All-in-One SDK, XR Interaction Toolkit
+- **Language:** C#
+- **Hardware:** Meta Quest 3 / Meta Quest Pro

+## 🧠 Features & Capabilities
+- 🌐 **Multi-Continent Interaction**: Tap on any continent to load its map on your palm.
+- 📈 **Country Ranking by GDP**: Select top 3 countries in a continent for focused insight.
+- ✋ **Gesture-Controlled Palm UI**: Tap on palm buttons for:
+  - Biodiversity 🌿
+  - Weather ☁️
+  - Monuments 🏛️
+- 🌦️ **Environmental Simulation**:
+  - Snowfall, rain, or sandstorm depending on selected geography.
+- 🦜 **Biodiversity**: View endangered species and fauna of the region.
+- 🏯 **Monuments**: Explore and scale monuments interactively.
+- 🧤 **Custom Gestures**: UI split, object rotation, scaling, selection, and more.

+## 🌍 Scope of the Project
+This MR platform aims to:

+### 1. Enhance Awareness
+- Deliver real-time environmental data and visualizations.
+- Strengthen public connection to nature through immersive exploration.

+### 2. Support Education & Conservation
+- Engage students, researchers, and citizens in climate and biodiversity topics.
+- Promote sustainable behavior through experiential learning.